 Vocabulary is something that is built over a period, and not overnight.
 It requires patience and hard work.
 The best way to widen your vocabulary is by reading.
 Read anything.
 A newspaper, a magazine, an article on lipstick, a food blog, a novel.
 It will just increase your vocabulary.

-If you read a word, say, “unequivocal”, go to the internet and search the meaning, and try to learn it.
+If you read a word, say, “unequivocal”, go to the internet and search for the meaning, and try to learn it.
 Trust me, you cannot learn it in the first go.
 I bet, that you’ll come across that word again in the next 2-3 days.
-Learn it again, make a sentence using it in a context that suits the word in your head and then you’ll never forget it, all your life.
+Learn it again, make a sentence using it in a context that suits the word in your head, and then you’ll never forget it, all your life.

 My marks in English